 Jacob Chang, a former Navy officer, wanted to start a career in real estate.
 Based in Norfolk, VA at the time, he hoped to relocate to New York City, a hotbed for real estate opportunities in general and for real estate development in particular.
 He had an undergraduate degree in business from the College of William and Mary and ultimately wanted to go to Columbia Business School but he felt that he needed to refresh his knowledge before applying.

-In May 2014, he alighted on the School of Professional Studies’s Certification of Professional Achievement in Business.
+In May 2014, he alighted on the School of Professional Studies’s Certification of Professional Achievement in Business (now the Custom Business Program).
 The suite of business courses would bolster his skills in accounting, finance, and management while also providing opportunities to build his professional network at Columbia and in New York City.
 With the goal of applying for business school, he took classes full-time during the summer and simultaneously studied for the GMAT and worked on his Columbia Business School application.
 He recently earned his certification and has been accepted to Columbia Business School, where he will begin classes in the fall.

 On a sunny, winter day, we met with Chang at a cafe on campus to learn more about his journey from the U.S. Navy to Columbia University.